Gwan-Siu/gwansiu.github.io/_posts/2017-12-15-Image-Enhancement.markdown

 tags:
     - Image Processing
 ---
 >In this chapter, image enhancement techology is introduced.
-It mainly contains: (1) Quantization and smapling; (2) Point operation: histogram equalization; (3) Spatial filter: box average, gaussian kernel, local mean filter, bilateral filter, and non-local filter.
+It mainly contains: (1) Quantization and smapling; (2) Point operation: histogram equalization; (3) Spatial filter: box average, gaussian kernel, local mean filter, bilateral filter, and guided filter.

 ## 1. Image Quantization
 Image is an high dimensional array.
 Conventionally, sensors in the camera convert continuous signals to discrete signals and stroe them in 2 or 3 dimensional array.
 This process usually contains **spatial sampling** and **quantization**, as shown in the figure.